simple-frontend-dev/frontend-applications-split/examples/monorepository/different-url-per-application/README.md

 pnpm install
 ```

-3. Open 3 terminal windows to install dependencies and run applications:
+3. Open 3 terminal windows to run the apps as well as nginx:

 4. Homepage app: